 Only people who cannot handle stress get fibromyalgia/migraines/depression

 We internalize it and we feel weak for being unable to cope sometimes.
 And give ourselves NO CREDIT for all the days we cope well, or cope moderately well or feel horrid but do things anyway.
 No credit at all.
-But one missed step.
-And we feel that we are the worst person.
+But one missed step, and we feel that we are the worst person ever.

 I have to constantly remind myself I am improving in the right direction and that is a good thing.
 Maybe I’ll never be ‘normal’ levels of perfect.
 But I will be slowly improved pain management and that is the best that I can do.